SCREENING & LABS

 | ≥140 | ≥90 | High / Stage 2 |

-| >180 | >120 | Hypertensive Crisis – Call your doctor immediately |
+| >180 | >120 | Hypertensive Crisis – Seek immediate care |

 Body Mass Index (BMI)

-| BMI | WEIGHT STATUS |
+| BMI | Weight Status |

 | <18.5 | Underweight |